 1. Get Networked: Connect with Student Sustainability Groups on Campus

-Georgetown is home to at least a dozen student clubs and organizations addressing sustainability and environmental topics.
-To learn more and get involved, check out these links:
+Georgetown is home to over a dozen student clubs and organizations addressing sustainability and environmental topics.
+Start with the link below to learn more and get involved!

 2. Save From the Start: Top 10 Ways to Save Energy on Campus

-Recent data shows that a public building's occupants can cut its energy use by up to 12% just through their basic, every day actions.
+Recent data shows that a building's occupants can cut its energy use by up to 12% just through simple every-day actions.
 Help Georgetown slash our carbon footprint and save valuable natural resources by following these ten simple tips!

 3. Hydrate!
 Where to Fill Your Water Bottle On Campus

-When you carry a reusable bottle on campus, you can fill up on water at any sink, fountain or Corp cafe (just ask!).
+When you carry a reusable bottle on campus, you help reduce waste - and you can fill up on water at any sink, fountain, bottle-filling station or Corp cafe (just ask!).
 For a map of GU's filtered water bottle filling stations across campus, visit:

 4. Getting Around DC Without a Car